TeamW3rk/info/README.md

-FullStack Fat Join Table - Informtion and Maps Module
+OpenTable Clone FullFlap StackJacks - Information and Maps Module

 > Project description:
 This project will be a recreation of a individual restaurant webpage on www.opentable.com.